Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz equation: Results about the Helmholtz CAP problem

+For the CAP problem on a convex polygon/polyhedron, Corollary \ref{cor:hpFEM} proves that the Galerkin solution exists, is unique, and is quasi-optimal, when $k,h$, and $p_f$ satisfy \eqref{eq:hpfem1}.

+In the simpler setting of fixed $p_f$, Theorem \ref{thm:hpFEM} combined with the Schatz argument proves the analogous result for the $h$-FEM under the familiar condition ``$(kh)^{p_f}\Csol$ sufficiently small".
+In contrast, there do not yet exist analogous results for the interior impedance problem on convex polygons/polyhedra, and we now give an explanation of why this is the case.

+\paragraph{Boundary regularity requirements to prove well-posedness of the Galerkin solution for the interior impedance problem.}

+When $p_f=1$, the duality arguments used to prove well-posedness of the Galerkin solution for the interior impedance problem \cite{MeSa:10, MeSa:11, DuWu:15, ChNi:20, GS3} hold when $\Omega$ is a convex polygon/polyhedron and $A=I$.
+However, for fixed $p_f>1$, these duality arguments all need $\partial\Omega$ to be smoother than Lipschitz, with the following exceptions: \bit \item the results of \cite{ChNi:20} that allow domains with corners (but not edges) and any $p_f\geq 1$, but rqeuire the mesh to be refined in a specific way (see \cite[Equations 2.27 and 2.28]{ChNi:20}), and \item the results of \cite{EsMe:12} that prove the analogue of Corollary \ref{cor:hpFEM} for the $hp$-FEM applied to the interior impedance problem in a convex (2-d) polygon, under appropriate mesh refinement at the corners. \eit

-Therefore, for the set up considered in \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} -- namely the interior impedance problem in a Lipschitz polygon/polyhedron solved using the FEM with fixed $p_f$ -- the only fine spaces currently proved to satisfy the assumptions in \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} have at least $(kL)^{d}(\Csol)^{d/2}\gtrsim (kL)^{3d/2}$ degrees of freedom, regardless of polynomial degree (where $(kL)^{d}(\Csol)^{d/2}$ is the number of degrees of freedom when $(hk)^{2}\Csol \sim1$).
+\paragraph{Relevance for two-level DD analyses of the interior impedance problem.} For the set up considered in \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} -- namely the interior impedance problem in a Lipschitz polygon/polyhedron solved using the FEM with fixed $p_f$ -- the only fine spaces currently proved to satisfy the well-posedness assumptions in \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} \footnote{ These assumptions are phrased in terms of the discrete inf-sup constant; the fact that the discrete inf-sup constant inherits the corresponding bound on the (continuous) inf-sup constant was proved in the asymptotic regime in \cite[Theorem 4.2]{MeSa:10} and recently in the preasymptotic regime in \cite[Corollary 5.11]{Sp:25}. } have, in 3-d, at least $(kL)^{d}(\Csol)^{d/2}\gtrsim (kL)^{3d/2}$ degrees of freedom (since $\Csol \gtrsim kL$), regardless of polynomial degree (where $(kL)^{d}(\Csol)^{d/2}$ is the number of degrees of freedom when $(kh)^{2}\Csol \sim1$).
+Fine spaces with fewer degrees of freedom are allowed in 2-d, provided that the mesh is refined appropriately towards the corners.

-To our knowledge, Corollary \ref{cor:MS4} is the first bound on the discrete inf-sup constant in the asymptotic regime for arbitrary $p_f$ and valid for $\Omega$ a convex polygon/polyhedron.
-The key point is that the splitting in Theorem \ref{thm:LSW3} avoids additional regularity assumptions on $\partial\Omega$ by showing that $\ulow$ is negligible near the boundary thanks to the CAP, with only $H^2$ regularity of the solution required.
+\paragraph{Why the requirements for well-posedness of the Galerkin solution are weaker for CAP than for the interior impedance problem.} As stated above, Theorem \ref{thm:hpFEM} and Corollary \ref{cor:hpFEM} prove well-posedness of the Galerkin solution for the CAP problem on a convex polygon/polyhedron.
+The key point is that the proof of Theorem \ref{thm:hpFEM} uses the ``good'' behaviour of the Helmholtz solution operator in the CAP region (as shown in Lemma \ref{lem:ibps}) to only require $H^2$ regularity of the solution there; since the leading-order term of the CAP PDE is the Laplacian, $H^2$ regularity holds when the CAP boundary is a convex polygon/polyhedron.